acoupi/acoupi/docs/developer_guide/data_schema.md

 A detection object represents a single detection made by a model.
-It contains information about in which the recording the detection was made, what species were detected using the `PredictedTag` class, and the probability of the detection.
+It contains information about in which the recording the detection was made, what species were detected using the `PredictedTag` class, and the score of the detection.
 A detection can be created by instantiating a `Detection` class.

 ### Messages